HydroModPy/HydroModPy/docs/readthedocs/source/install.rst

          git clone https://gitlab.com/Alex-Gauvain/HydroModPy.git
          cd HydroModPy
+         git checkout v1.0.0
          python -m pip install --upgrade pip
          pip install -e .

       Editable mode installs the package from the local repository while keeping the source tree editable.
-Ideal for contributions or quick fixes.
-Install the ``[docs]`` extras later only if you work on the documentation.
+Use the v2 documentation for active contributions.
+Install the ``[docs]`` extras later only if you work on the archive documentation.

 Full pip packaging is available from v0.3.0 onward.
 Users pinned to older releases should rely on the conda environment and the ``v0.2.0`` tag.